samaripov/PaceMates/Backend/tests/README.md

 ### POST /todo/toggle_complete
 - ✓ Persists the complete toggle when logged in
 - ✓ Redirects the user to the login page and the completeness toggle is ignored

+### POST /todo/:id/delete
+- ✓ Redirects the user to the login page for unauthenticated users
+- ✓ Deletes the todo if the user is logged in

 ### GET /login
 - ✓ Renders login page for unauthenticated users